unpoly/unpoly/src/unpoly/pages/flashes.md

 In the example above, rendering `main` would also update the `[up-flashes]` element.

-### Flashes from closing overlays are shown on the parent layer {#from-closing-overlays}
+### Flashes from closing overlays are shown on a parent layer {#from-closing-overlays}

 Sometimes a fragment update will cause an overlay to [close](/closing-overlays), e.g. when a [close condition](/closing-overlays#close-conditions) is reached.
 In that case no new elements will be rendered into the closing overlay.
-Any confirmation flashes would be lost.
+Any confirmation flashes from the final overlay interaction would be lost.

 The `[up-flashes]` element addresses this by picking up flashes from a closing overlay and rendering them into the parent layer.